MicrosoftDocs/win32/desktop-src/shell/fa-best-practices.md

 ---
-Description: 'The following list are recommended best practices you should use when working with file associations.'
+Description: The following list are recommended best practices you should use when working with file associations.
-title: Best Practices for File Associations
+title: Best Practices for File Associations ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Best Practices for File Associations